aoutir/HafsaProjects/README.md

 # [Project : Grid game](https://github.com/aoutir/game_java)

-* Implemented a grid game in java where the player will have to solve puzzles for example: (a) break a rock with an object to find, (b) and (c) finding one's way in a maze with or without a field restricted vision, (d) activate all signals by stepping on them, (e) find the correct combination of levers or (f) work your way through by pushing rocks to gain access to
+* Implemented a grid game in Java where the player will have to solve puzzles for example: (a) break a rock with an object to find, (b) and (c) finding one's way in a maze with or without a field restricted vision, (d) activate all signals by stepping on them, (e) find the correct combination of levers or (f) work your way through by pushing rocks to gain access to